 The number of people in a tourist vehicle shall be determined in accordance with Annex N1;

-Thermscreening of the guide, driver and tourists should be performed before going on tour.
+Thermal screening of the guide, driver and tourists should be performed before going on tour.
 The data shall be recorded for consequent monitoring.
-Thermoscreening should be performed daily;
+Thermal screening should be performed daily;

 A tourist group (including the guide and the driver) must be provided with personal protective equipment.
 In a closed space, the mask is a necessity, and gloves, face guard and protective visor/goggles should be used as needed;